mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0/sdk/0.4.x/api/index.md

 **Arguments**:

+Details on the format can be found here: https://pip.pypa.io/en/stable/cli/pip_install/`requirements`-file-format.
 - `id`: Unique identifier of model, e.g. "dev/mnist".
 It is recommended to include the stage of the model (e.g. dev/prod) in the name to make it easier to filter models under active development and in production.
 - `name`: Short name of the model, e.g. "MNIST".
 This name is visible in the model tracking database.
 - `description`: Description of the model, e.g. "Digit recognition for MNIST data set".
 This description is visible in the model tracking database.